kth-step/HOL4P4/README.md

 * Exit
 * Switch

-Externs

 Type specialization

-Data extraction

-Specific architecture support
+Specific architecture support:

-Architecture descriptions
+* Tofino (TNA)

 ## Versioning
-Currently, the developer team is working on v1, which will cover all parts of the P4 pipeline and be sufficient to model small examples.
+Currently, the developer team is working on v0.2, which will include a proofs of determinism, subject reduction, termination as well as soundness and completeness of the executable semantics.

 ## Prerequisites
 The project has the following dependencies, listed with recommended versions: